-The text for the course is Principles of Economics, Sixth Edition, by Robert H. Frank, Ben S. Bernanke, Kate Antonovics, and Ori Heffetz.
-The book is essential reading for the course, and is available through the ASUC store at a greatly reduced price for the Berkeley community.
+The required textbook for the course is Principles of Economics, Sixth Edition, by Robert H. Frank, Ben S. Bernanke, Kate Antonovics, and Ori Heffetz.
+It is available through the ASUC store at a greatly reduced price for the Berkeley community.
 There are also a handful of economics research articles that are required reading and available online through the Berkeley library.